avcor/obsidian/forexRetest/Patterns/RSI/RSI Outside Threshold.md

 	-> Price will continue

 ### Conditions
-- It is better if SMA-50 is in direction
+- It is better if SMA-50 is in direction (Approx 10 days )
 - Volume should be high 🔼

 ### Things to look out